Knicks–Nets rivalry: 2012–present: New York vs. Brooklyn

 The trash talking between the two teams, including personal insults such as the 6-foot-8 Prokhorov calling Knicks owner James Dolan "that little man", reached a point where NBA commissioner David Stern felt the need to arrange a meeting between Knicks owner James Dolan and Brooklyn Nets owner Mikhail Prokhorov to lessen the tensions between the two.

-Tensions between the two franchises have flared as of 2019, with the Nets signing both Kyrie Irving and Kevin Durant as free agents, scooping up two players highly sought after by the Knicks.

 Comparisons

 Media outlets have noted the rivalry's similarity to those of other New York City teams, such as Major League Baseball's Subway Series rivalry between the American League's New York Yankees and National League's New York Mets due to the teams' proximity through the New York City Subway.
 Historically, the boroughs of Manhattan and Brooklyn competed via the Dodgers–Giants rivalry, when the two teams were known as the Brooklyn Dodgers and New York Giants.
 Like the Knicks and Nets, the Giants and Dodgers played in Manhattan and Brooklyn, respectively, and were fierce divisional rivals.
 The rivalry between the New York Islanders and New York Rangers of the National Hockey League shared this crosstown rivalry from 2015 to 2020 when the Islanders played at the Barclays Center.
 The Hudson River Derby of Major League Soccer is also similar in terms of being crosstown New York City sporting rivals, however, New York City FC play in the Bronx and the New York Red Bulls play in Harrison, New Jersey, not Brooklyn or Long Island; although New York City FC has, at some occasions, played at Red Bull Arena in 2020 and 2021 due to scheduling conflicts with Yankee Stadium and even winterization procedures.